joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 We're with Mr. Twain on this one.
 We loathe work, especially undifferentiated work.
 Work that you have to do but that doesn't directly contribute to your project's success is undifferentiated work, and getting to production today means doing more of it than ever.

-When we talk about _cloud native computing_, it refers not to any single technology but more to an approach that optimizes for frequent and fast releases, and the speed of iteration, and release.
+When we talk about _cloud native computing_, it refers not to any single technology but more to an approach that optimizes for frequent and fast releases, and the speed of iteration.
 Faster organizations learn and grow faster.
 There are many work queues for each new production release, which must be done and take wall-clock time.
-Some things like integration and integration testing must happen serially, after all the contributions to the codebase settle.
-At the same time, a team may do other items in parallel.
+Some things like integration and integration testing must happen serially, after all the contributions to the codebase settle, while other work may be done concurrently.
 The smaller the size of the codebase, the more quickly all the serialized work finishes.
 The goal is to do as much work in parallel and reduce the amount of serialized work, to reduce wall clock time between releases.
+Microservices, with their smaller codebases and smaller teams, reduce the wall clock time between having an idea and seeing it deployed into production.

 Microservices are not without costs.

 In the world of microservices, the rare work  (tedium!) of addressing non-functional requirements like security, rate limiting, observability, routing, containers, virtual machines, and cloud infrastructure has become an ongoing struggle that bedevils every new microservice.

-Microservices also introduce a lot of the complexity implied in building any distributed system.
-Things will fail in production.
+Microservices  introduce a lot of the complexity implied in building any distributed system.
+Things will fail in production at sufficient scale.
 In this workshop, you're going to look at different technologies that let us pay down some of the technical complexity and technical debt of scale.

 ## Spring Boot: the Service Chassis

 You're going to build three microservices: two APIs and one API gateway.
 The two APIs will be technically very similar to each other.
 One microservice, the `customers` application, manages `Customer` data.
 The other microservice, the `orders` application, manages `Order` data.
+The `gateway` acts as a proxy and an edge service and addresses cross cutting concerns.

 NOTE: There's a strong case that `order` data is part of the `customer` aggregate.
 I always like to imagine something like an `order` would endure even if the `customer` were to delete their records and orphan somehow the `orders`  for revenue recognition purposes and fiscal reporting requirements.
 It would make more sense to tombstone the `order`, wouldn't it?
 This thinking informs why we've teased this domain into two different microservices.

 Through consistency comes velocity.
-We'll use Spring Boot to code-generate a brand new Java-based application with consistent defaults and easy-to-override features.
-Spring Boot is an opinionated approach to the Java ecosystem.
-You may opt-in to a more automatic configuration ("auto-config") by adding so-called "starter" dependencies to the build.
-The mere presence of these starter dependencies introduces convenient, sensibly defaulted behavior to an application.
+Spring Boot is an opinionated approach to the Java ecosystem that provides consistent defaults and easy-to-override features.
+We'll use Spring Boot to build a new Java application.
+You opt-in to a default configuration ("auto-config") for a particular feature (serving HTTP endpoints, data access, security, etc.) by adding so-called "starter" dependencies to the build.
+The mere presence of these starter dependencies on the classpath activates default features in the application.

-Chris Richardson coined the pattern _microservice chassis_.
-A microservice chassis describes an opinionated, automatic framework like Spring Boot that reduces cross-cutting concerns for each new application.
+Chris Richardson coined the pattern _microservice chassis_ to describe an opinionated, automatic framework like Spring Boot that reduces concerns for each new application.

 ## The Customer Service

 Let's stand up a simple service to handle `Customer` data.

 ### The Build

-We'll need to make changes to the Apache Maven build.
+We will change to the Apache Maven build.

 // include: code/orders/pom.xml

 This build includes dependencies for   `R2DBC`, the  `Wavefront` observability platform, `Reactive Web`, `Actuator`, `Lombok`, the `H2`, and `Java 11`.

 ### The Java Code

-We'll need to make changes to the Java code.
+Let's look at the Java code.
 There are a few exciting players here.

-The application is a Spring Boot application, so we'll need the entry point class.
+We'll need an entry point class.

 // include: code/orders/src/main/java/com/example/orders/OrdersApplication.java